Skip to main content

 When instances within a private subnet require internet access, a NAT instance serves as a gateway for Network Address Translation (NAT) communications.

-The private subnet associated with the route table transmits traffic to the public subnet's NAT instance according to the route policy.
+the private subnet associated with the route table transmits traffic to the public subnet's NAT instance according to the route policy.
 NAT instance then forwards the traffic to the internet gateway.
 The IP address used for communication with the internet gateway is the public IP address of the NAT instance.
 Therefore, the NAT instance must be created in a public subnet, have a public IP address associated with it, and be able to communicate with the Internet.

 Below outlines how a private subnet utilizes a NAT instance for internet access via NAT.